GeoffCox/sterling-svelte/src/routes/(app)/components/tree/+page.md

  * The context for a Tree and its descendants.
  */
 export type TreeContext = {
-  /** When true, the tree and its descendants are disabled */
+  /** When true, the tree and its descendants are disabled. */
   disabled: Readable<boolean>;

   /** The values of items that are expanded. */